vidazamani/Depth-functions-for-Object-Data/README.md

 ### The main metric functions are:

-MLD, MHD, MSD, MOD2, MOD3
+MLD, MHDVJ, MSD, MOD2, MOD3

 In addition the project contains several helper functions for data generation, computing p-value for real dataset examples and the simulations performed in the paper.